top of page

 Let’s talk about the one thing every actor wants to skip.

-Because when actors ask, “What can I do to increase my chances of booking?” they’re usually hoping the answer is a neat little trick.
+When actors ask me, “What can I do to increase my chances of booking?” they’re usually hoping the answer is a neat little trick.
 A tweak.
 A quick fix.
 Something they can implement by next Tuesday.

 There are things you can do: